How to insert and remove a partial denture - step-by-step guide

 A final word

 The benefits of having a partial denture to replace missing teeth far outweigh any inconvenience of adjusting to something new.
 You will be reminded of this every time you look in the mirror or enjoy your favourite foods.
 Be patient with yourself during the period of adjustment.
-Draw on support from other partial denture wearers.
+If you're finding the adjustment tough, don't hesitate to reach out to us or connect with others through online denture communities – you're not alone..

 Remember, your dental prosthetist is here to help with any questions or issues you may have.
 Don’t hesitate to call.